Google Sheets import utility

 This Google Sheets import code can now be used standalone - so you don't need to include the RGraph core library making it easier for you to use it with your own applications or code.

-The chart above is getting data from this spreadsheet.
-This spreadsheet is actually powering a few demos; each worksheet powers a different demo.
-Here is the code that makes the chart:
+This spreadsheet is powering a few demos; each worksheet powers a different demo.

 Important note for version 6.02